JohnnyTheCoder1/acasm/README.md

 - Script mode to run a file of commands.
 - Unit tests and packaging as an installable tool.
+- Support for doing regression on a dataset e.g linear regression, exponential regression and more.

 ## License